Welcome to today's edition of the Rush 24-7 podcast.

 Oh, yeah, they're already throwing barbecues, already having fun.

-As though there are no wealthy people in Miami Dade, no wealthy people in Palm Beach County, no wealthy people in Broward County.
+As though there are no wealthy people in Miami-Dade, no wealthy people in Palm Beach County, no wealthy people in Broward County.

-What an ab so this is why there's no media coverage, huh?
+So this is why there's no media coverage, huh?

-Because everybody's assumed to be all hoity-toity and and wealthy down in Florida can put up with it.
+Because everybody's assumed to be all hoity-toity and wealthy down in Florida can put up with it.

-But but the what do we do?
+But the what do we do?

-She should have gotten her chance, yeah.
+She should have gotten her chance.

 Yeah.